jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 The slides are interspersed with a series of exercises, each one applying techniques that have just been taught.

-We set up a scenario where users have been provided a working, but poorly written piece of code that they are now expected to re-use in their work.
+We set up a scenario where users have been provided a working, but poorly written, piece of code that they are now expected to re-use in their work.
 As they progress through the exercises they apply their new skills to transform this into a much more readable and understandable piece of code.